 A floating “solar leaf”

-Erwin Reisner from the University of Cambridge and his colleagues developed a solar fuel cell made with lead perovskite, a type of crystal capable of capturing energy from light.
+Erwin Reisner at the University of Cambridge and his colleagues have developed a solar fuel cell made from lead perovskite, a type of crystal that can capture energy from light.
 The cell produces bubbles of hydrogen and carbon monoxide, which can be mixed together to form a fuel called syngas.
 The study was published in the journal Nature, and I link it here.

-"It's the first of its kind for solar fuel," says Reisner.
+“It's the first of its kind for solar fuel,” Reisner says.

 There are many significant developments for floating PV as well, and we simply thought that something very similar could be done for fuels as well.